Adaptive Manipulation using Behavior Trees: Introduction

+Existing TAMP frameworks generate plans based on the current task environment, enabling robots to adapt to uncertain and changing environments; however, this adaptability is restricted to visually observable changes, such as for real-time collision avoidance.
+We require a solution that can handle unexpected deviations that are not visually observable.

+We also consider the utility of a robot having access to different manipulation strategies for the same task.
 A \textit{strategy} is the specific approach that a robot may take to carry out a task.
-For manipulation tasks, different strategies may involve grasping the object differently, or even using a tool to assist the manipulation.
-In many cases there exist a variety of potential manipulation strategies that could be employed, such as those depicted in Fig. \ref{fig:ExampleStrategies} for twisting a needle valve.
+For manipulation tasks, different strategies may involve grasping the object differently, or even using a tool to assist manipulation.
+Different strategies can have different trade-offs, for example speed, complexity, effort and power expenditure; Fig. \ref{fig:high_and_low_torque} presents examples for tightening a valve.
+We seek a system that can smartly select and switch between known strategies, ideally optimizing for performance by learning from past manipulation attempts.